slate-studio/activeadmin-blog/README.md

 ## activeadmin-blog

+**DEPRECATED**

+This gem is not supported and developed anymore.
+For a flexible Rails CMS solutions we recommend to have a look at [Character](https://github.com/slate-studio/chr) & [Venice](https://github.com/alexkravets/venice) projects.

+--

 Blog app on the top of activeadmin and mongoid.

 ## Quick install